Sézane Claude Bag Review: Size, What Fits, Pros & Cons (2025)

 Wear & Tear After 14 Months

 A couple caveats: I love the woven straw, but I didn’t ultimately didn’t buy it because I was worried that it wouldn’t age well — that the woven straw would deteriorate faster than a bag like this (read: that costs this much) should.
 I was similarly worried about the glossy black: A black bag seems to me like a smart choice for a mid-three-figure bag, but I was concerned that the gloss wouldn’t wear well.
-(I’ve since seem some photos that have relieved these worries, but I don’t regret choosing the natural heritage over the glossy black…though I might regret not getting the woven straw over the natural heritage.)

 The clasp (which I’m obsessed with) shows no notable wear.
 This is some gentle wear around the top of the shoulder strap.